The Facts About Adoption vs Abortion

 The Truth About Abortion and Adoption

 One of the most frequent misconceptions about abortion is that the cost is less than the cost of adoption.
-In truth, however, placing your child for adoption is always less expensive.
-This is because the costs of pregnancy and giving birth are taken care of by the adoptive family, while the costs of abortion are almost always your own responsibility.
+In truth, however, placing your child for adoption is typically less expensive.
+This is because the costs of pregnancy and giving birth are covered of by the adoptive family, while the costs of abortion are almost always your own responsibility.
 Some insurance plans do cover some of the costs of abortion, but this isn’t something you can always rely on.

-Another reason women often get abortions is because they see it as more confidential than placing a child for adoption.
-Many women don’t want to admit they became pregnant unexpectedly, and they see abortion as a “quick fix” that will allow them to keep their situation a secret.
-However, adoptions may also able be performed confidentially with the help of an experienced adoption agency.
+Another reason women often turn to abortion is they may believe it to be a more confidential option than placing a child for adoption.
+Many women don’t want to face potential judgement from others that could come with choosing not to parent their child and they may view abortion as a “quick fix” that will allow them to keep their situation a secret.
+However, adoptions can also be held in confidentiality with the help of an experienced adoption agency.
 Registering as a confidential patient at the hospital is just one of the ways to maintain secrecy.

-Finally, some women think abortion is preferable to adoption because they think it’s a less emotional decision.
+Finally, some women expect abortion to be less emotional than choosing adoption.
 In truth, however, many women experience significant mental and emotional side effects after an abortion.
 It’s also possible for women to have regrets about a decision to place a child for adoption, but in general these women are more satisfied with their choice because they know their child has a better life due to their decision.
 Further, open adoption allows continued connection with the child.

 There’s no question that there is no easy decision when facing an unexpected pregnancy.
 Even if you’re not certain of whether you want to place the baby for adoption or parent the baby yourself, you can make that decision in the days after the baby is born.

 Placing your child for adoption when you are not able or ready to parent can be an incredibly selfless act of blessing another family.
 Giving the gift of parenthood to others who desperately want it and may not be able to have it without adoption can be a strong motivator for many birth moms.